aperium/Primal-to-Fluidigm/README.md

    2. Submit to Clustal Omega.
    3. Use tree to group highly related sequences.
    4. Each group or ungrouped individual sequences get their own fasta files.
-2. Primer generation
+2. Primer generation (more detail)[primalscheme/readme.md]
-   1. Submit each fasta file to primal scheme with desired parameters
+   1. Submit each fasta file to primal scheme with desired parameters using `runprimalscheme.sh`
-   2.
+   2. `grepcoverage.sh`
+   3. `formatcoverage.R`
+   4. `analyzecoverage.R`
+3.

 ## TODO